 The size of entire rooms and early industrial and scientific computers was often incredibly large.
 This trend continued into the initial phase of the personal computing revolution.
 Throughout the 1970s and 80s, components continued to be too large to fit into single self-contained units.

 In recent decades, the Apple aesthetic has taken over the world.
-Today, consumers continue to vote with their wallets for more of the same.
+Consumers continue to vote with their wallets for more of the same.

 As screens have become thinner and materials stronger and lighter, all-in-one machines have shrunk, further enhancing their appeal.

-However, many users, especially businesses, scientists, professionals, and gamers, continue to use desktop computers with towers.
+However, many users, especially businesses, scientists, professionals, and gamers, use desktop computers with towers.

 To understand why, let us compare the two devices.
 By looking at the pros and cons of each, we can zero in on the functions each type of device is best suited for.